 Required and recommended resources to complete coursework and assignments are found on the course Reading List.
 Note: resources listed under "Required - Must Purchase" should be purchased from a vendor of the student's own choosing; resources listed under "Available from the Library" are available at no cost to students.

 Course Outcomes

-At the end of this courses, learners will:
+At the end of the course students will: